Wolfbotsverify/Status-Paneel/README.md

 - Inspired by the need for a simple server information dashboard for game servers.)https://status.discordsolutions.net/

-# CodeX Server Info Dashboard
+# Stoic Server Info Dashboard

 The Server Info Dashboard is a web application that provides real-time information about your server and its online players.
 It's designed to give server administrators and players quick access to essential server details and player statistics.